 Lake Village is a very small city located in the state of Arkansas.
 With a population of 2,418 people and two constituent neighborhoods, Lake Village is the 112th largest community in Arkansas.

 Unlike some cities, Lake Village isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lake Village are a mix of both white- and blue-collar jobs.
-Overall, Lake Village is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Lake Village who work in management occupations (14.30%), office and administrative support (12.85%), and teaching (10.28%).
+Overall, Lake Village is a city of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Lake Village who work in management occupations (15.98%), office and administrative support (11.99%), and teaching (11.99%).

-The per capita income in Lake Village in 2010 was $18,569, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,276 for a family of four.
-However, Lake Village contains both very wealthy and poor people as well.
-Lake Village also has one of the higher rates of people living in poverty in the nation, with 38.02% of its population below the federal poverty line.
+The per capita income in Lake Village in 2010 was $19,523, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $78,092 for a family of four.
+Lake Village also has one of the higher rates of people living in poverty in the nation, with 35.95% of its population below the federal poverty line.

 Lake Village is an extremely ethnically-diverse city.
 The people who call Lake Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Village residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lake Village include Irish, Italian, German, and African.
+Important ancestries of people in Lake Village include Irish, Italian, German, and Dutch West Indian.

 The most common language spoken in Lake Village is English.
 Other important languages spoken here include Spanish and Tagalog.